Professional Projects

 Download on Steam View Screenshots on ArtStation

-View Source on GitHub Read more...Aliens: Colonial Marines Overhaul
+View Source on GitHub Read more...Evolution of Combat

 One of the earliest modding projects I was involved with was Evolution of Combat IV for Jedi Academy.
 For the mod, I produced an auto-updating launcher and developed the in-game menu system.
 I was also the "community manager" producing regular development updates in the run-up to release, as well as preview videos and a trailer.